-Whichever group of numbers you prefer, it is important to remember "the numbers" are only a general guide.
+Whichever group of numbers you prefer -- the fatty acid percentages or the Soapcalc numbers -- it is important to remember these numbers are only a general guide.
 They cannot tell you all there is to know about a particular soap recipe.
 For example, they do not account for the effect of superfat nor for the influence of additives (sugar, milk, honey, sodium lactate, etc.).
 The numbers also do not tell you anything about the changes that can result from how the soap is made and cured.

-To make things more confusing, the cleansing, creamy, bubbly, etc. names are misleading, especially to newer soapers who tend to take these names literally.
+To make things more confusing, Soapcalc's names -- bubbly, cleansing, conditioning, etc. -- are misleading, especially to newer soapers who tend to take these names literally.
 For example, a person might think a soap with a "cleansing" number of zero will not clean the skin at all, even though the soap will clean just fine.